The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: IUPAP in the interwar period

 At the initial General Assembly of the IRC in 1919, a preliminary statute for a Union of Physics was drafted, but it wasn't until 1922 that a temporary ten-member Executive Committee was formed to officially establish the Union.\footnote{``Union internationale de physique pure et appliquée.
-Procés-Verbal Assemblée Générale Constitutive, Paris, Décembre 1923,'' Series B2aa, Vol. 1, IuG.} This early phase of IUPAP's history was significantly influenced by the IRC's punitive stance towards the Central Powers, which impacted IUPAP's operations until the end of World War II.
-Relative to other scientific unions, such as the International Astronomical Union (IAU), IUPAP was marked by periods of inactivity and diminished influence during the interwar years.
+Procés-Verbal Assemblée Générale Constitutive, Paris, Décembre 1923,'' Series B2aa, Vol. 1, IuG.} Relative to other scientific unions, such as the International Astronomical Union (IAU), IUPAP was marked by periods of inactivity and diminished influence during the interwar years.
 The limitations of an organization devoted to international cooperation based on the boycott of German scientists became evident especially in the field of physics, where major developments in theoretical physics had German-speaking scientific communities as their nerve center.
-Furthermore, the evolving diplomatic landscape, underscored by the Locarno Pact of 1925 between France and Germany and Germany's subsequent admission into the League of Nations in 1926, highlighted the outdated and scientifically detrimental nature of excluding German scientists from the IRC and its unions, against the backdrop of the political détente of that era.
+Furthermore, the evolving diplomatic landscape, epitomized by the Locarno Pact of 1925 between France and Germany and Germany's subsequent admission into the League of Nations in 1926, highlighted the outdated and scientifically detrimental nature of excluding German scientists from the IRC and its unions, against the backdrop of the political détente of that era.